tomwhartung/seeourminds.com-bootstrap/doc/gallery_text-1-general.md

 - Each field serves a specific purpose
 - Some are text only, some can accomodate html

-- For consistency it is important to try to fill in all of them
+Again though, for consistency it is important to try to fill in something for each of them on all images.

 ## 1. Most Important Fields: Titles, Teasers, and Explanations